grafana/grafana-community-support-squad/Agendas/2022Agenda.md

   https://community.grafana.com/t/manage-alerts-delete-modify-using-api-for-unified-alerting-interface/66285

   **Summary**: Users are asking about how to manage Grafana 8 alerts with the API.
-We see our docs point to swagger.io - it's hard to know which APIs to use
+We see our docs point to swagger.io - we get stuck knowing which APIs to use

   **Discussion**: